 Every year, YLT participants are charged with creating a capstone preservation, education, or visitation project within their communities.
 John Mugabe began his project with a vision of creating an audio docudrama that follows key figures through the Battle of Kings Mountain, using voices from his community to bring the extant writings and words of the past to life.
 In his words, “Their stories deserve to be heard and most importantly remembered and enshrined as the words of true heroes.”

 When this idea was interrupted by the pandemic, John did not give up.
 He instead shot for the moon and approached local sound designer and studio owner, Joe Miller, with a plan and a vision.
-Mr. Miller offered him a reasonable quote for his ambitious project, but which exceeded the original funding, $350, provided to Youth Leadership Team members.
+Mr. Miller offered him a reasonable quote for his ambitious project, but which exceeded the original funding, $350, provided to YLT members.

 John’s initiative, passion, and persistence inspired us all to make his project a reality.
 And with $2,000 in matching funds generously provided by author Jeff Shaara, and an additional $1,954, crowdfunded by our generous members through a Facebook fundraiser, we were able to make this project a reality.